The Visit of the Wise Men

 The Slaying of the Infants

-19 Later, when Herod died, God's angel appeared in a dream to Joseph in Egypt: 20 "Up, take the child and his mother and return to Israel.
-All those out to murder the child are dead."
-21 Joseph obeyed.
-He got up, took the child and his mother, and reentered Israel.
-22 When he heard, though, that Archelaus had succeeded his father, Herod, as king in Judea, he was afraid to go there.
-But then Joseph was directed in a dream to go to the hills of Galilee.
-23 On arrival, he settled in the village of Nazareth.
-This move was a fulfillment of the prophetic words, "He shall be called a Nazarene."
+19 When Herod died, an angel of the Lord suddenly appeared in a dream to Joseph in Egypt and said, 20 "Get up, take the child and his mother, and go to the land of Israel, for those who were seeking the child's life are dead."
+21 Then Joseph got up, took the child and his mother, and went to the land of Israel.
+22 But when he heard that Archelaus was ruling over Judea in place of his father Herod, he was afraid to go there.
+And after being warned in a dream, he went away to the district of Galilee.
+23 There he made his home in a town called Nazareth, so that what had been spoken through the prophets might be fulfilled, "He will be called a Nazorean."

 39 When they had finished everything required by the law of the Lord, they returned to Galilee, to their own town of Nazareth.
 40 The child grew and became strong, filled with wisdom; and the favor of God was upon him.